 Community Service Club

-The Community Service Club, sponsored by the Kiwanis Club, promotes clean speech, clean sports, scholarship and community service.
+The Community Service Club, sponsored by the Kiwanis Club, promotes clean speech, clean sports, scholarship, and community service.
 Membership is open to all students by application.

 Drama Club

 The Drama Club is open to all students interested in any aspect of theater and offers varying levels of involvement.
 The main focus of this club is to produce the fall and spring plays, and the winter musical (in cooperation with the Vocal Music Department).